ulrikforsgren/yang_config_generator/README.md

    if it is possible to do in a generalized way.
 * Support for min/max-elements.
 * Run tests to identify issues in various parts of the model.
+* Include when and must statements in json schema format.
 * ???